Training-Free Loosely Speculative Decoding: Accepting Semantically Correct Drafts Beyond Exact Match: Related Works

 Speculative decoding (SPD) speeds up autoregressive LLMs by letting a small drafter propose several next tokens sequentially and having the target model verify them in parallel~\citep{xia2023speculative}.

 \textbf{Training-based SPD.} A large body of research~\citep{li2025gumiho,liu2024kangaroo,xiao2024parallelspec,ankner2024hydra} extends SPD by learning auxiliary predictors to better align drafter and target, thereby improving speculation accuracy.
 Typical strategies train additional modules that imitate the target’s behavior to raise acceptance rates and speedups.
-Medusa~\citep{cai2024medusa} uses hidden states from the base LLM as inputs to multiple lightweight MLP heads, each predicting a future token.
-EAGLE~\citep{li2024eagle} generalizes this design by employing lightweight Transformer predictors and concatenated token–state pairs, while EAGLE-2~\citep{li2024eagle2} improves efficiency with a dynamic tree–based candidate selection mechanism.
-EAGLE-3~\citep{li2025eagle} further leverages intermediate hidden states to scale up decoding acceleration.
-Although effective, these approaches require task-specific supervision and often generalize poorly beyond the training distribution, limiting robustness in out-of-distribution settings.
+Medusa~\citep{cai2024medusa} uses hidden states from the base LLM as inputs to multiple lightweight MLP heads, each predicting a future token. {GLIDE~\citep{du2024glide} speeds up decoding by reusing the target model’s KV cache via cross-attention and adaptively expanding proposals.
+HASS~\citep{zhang2024learning} improves acceptance rates by aligning training objectives with inference behavior.} EAGLE~\citep{li2024eagle} generalizes this design by employing lightweight Transformer predictors and concatenated token–state pairs, while EAGLE-2~\citep{li2024eagle2} improves efficiency with a dynamic tree–based candidate selection mechanism.
+EAGLE-3~\citep{li2025eagle} further leverages intermediate hidden states to scale up decoding acceleration. {Distinct from attaching auxiliary modules, LayerSkip~\citep{elhoushi2024layerskip} exploits the target itself by training early layers to propose drafts that are subsequently verified by the full model.} Although effective, these approaches require task-specific supervision and often generalize poorly beyond the training distribution, limiting robustness in out-of-distribution settings.

-\textbf{Training-free SPD.} In contrast, training-free approaches dispense with additional training.
-Retrieval-based methods~\citep{zhao2024lookahead,he2023rest} maintain a datastore and retrieve $n$-gram continuations as draft tokens, offering a plug-and-play accelerator that obviates a parametric drafter and can be applied to arbitrary targets.
-Self-speculative method~\citep{elhoushi2024layerskip} instead exploits the target itself by using early layers to propose drafts that are subsequently verified by the full model.
-Because the drafts are generally weaker and less aligned with the target, these approaches tend to yield lower speedups than training-based ones.
+\textbf{Training-free SPD.} In contrast, training-free approaches dispense with additional training. {Speculative Sampling~\citep{chen2023accelerating} pioneered the foundational draft-then-verify paradigm, employing a modified rejection sampling scheme to accelerate decoding while ensuring lossless generation.} Retrieval-based methods~\citep{zhao2024lookahead,he2023rest} maintain a datastore and retrieve $n$-gram continuations as draft tokens, offering a plug-and-play accelerator that obviates a parametric drafter and can be applied to arbitrary targets. {Draft\&Verify~\citep{Zhang_2024} formalizes this by employing Bayesian optimization to identify optimal static skipped layer sets.
+SWIFT~\citep{xia2025swiftontheflyselfspeculativedecoding} further advances this by dynamically optimizing the skipped layer set on-the-fly based on the input context.
+Additionally, KNN-SSD~\citep{song2026knnssdenablingdynamicselfspeculative} utilizes nearest neighbor search to retrieve domain-specific skipping configurations to address sensitivity to data distribution shifts.} Because the drafts are generally weaker and less aligned with the target, these approaches tend to yield lower speedups than training-based ones.